-Common causes of fecal incontinence include constipation, diarrhea, and muscle or nerve damage.
-Fecal incontinence may be due to a weakened anal sphincter associated with aging or to damage to the nerves and muscles of the rectum and anus from giving birth.
+Common causes of fecal incontinence include diarrhea, constipation, and muscle or nerve damage.
+The muscle or nerve damage may be associated with aging or with giving birth.

 Whatever the cause, fecal incontinence can be embarrassing.
 But don't shy away from talking to your doctor.
-Treatments are available that can improve, if not correct, fecal incontinence.
+Treatments are available that can improve fecal incontinence and your quality of life.

-Generally, adults don't experience fecal incontinence except perhaps during an occasional short-lived bout of diarrhea.
-But that's not the case for people with recurring, or chronic, fecal incontinence.
-If you have fecal incontinence, you:
+Most adults experience fecal incontinence only during an occasional bout of diarrhea.
+But some people have recurring or chronic fecal incontinence.
+They:

 For some people, including children, fecal incontinence is a relatively minor problem, limited to occasional soiling of their underwear.
 For others, the condition can be devastating due to a complete lack of bowel control.